SCTP Protocol Tutorial | SCTP Vs TCP

 SCTP Header :

-It has a length of 12 bytes common for all chunks.
+It has a length of 12 bytes, common for all chunks.
 Have the source and destination port numbers, verification tag, and checksum.
-The verification tag verifies that a packet is associated with the current association and not with any previous flow.
+The verification tag verifies that a packet is associated with the current association, not any previous flow.

-The checksum is used to ensure that the packet has not been tempered while transmission.
+The checksum ensures that the packet has not been tempered during transmission.
 CRC-32 is the type.
-To verify tempering, the sender calculates the value and includes it in the messages, and the receiver calculates it again and compares it to the value included in the message.
+To verify tempering, the sender calculates the value and includes it in the messages, and the receiver calculates it again and compares it to the value contained in the message.

 What is an SCTP chunk?